capocasa/lov/README.md

 Road map
 --------

-lov is, right now, a preview release.
-It works fine at what it does but misses features commonly expected from a video player application.
+lov is feature complete and supports a minimal set of features commonly required by a video player.
+It uses about 30% less cpu than mplayer but consume about 30% more memory, and seems to leak it.

 It does work well enough that I would consider it suitable as a starting point for integrating the wrapped libraries into your own application- copy-paste the demuxer-decoder and presenter threads and integrate them with your needs.